tari-labs/tari-university/src/cryptography/digital_signatures/basics.md

 On secp256k1, a private key is simply a scalar integer value between 0 and ~2<sup>256</sup>.
 That's roughly how many atoms there are in the universe, so we have a big sandbox to play in.

 We have a special point on the secp256k1 curve called _G_, that acts as the 'origin'.
-A public key is calculated from the private key by multiplying it by _G_:
+A public key is calculated by adding _G_ on the curve to itself, \\( k_a \\) times.
+This is the definition of multiplication by a scalar and is written as such:

 $$
   P_a = k_a G